The Safest and Most Dangerous Places in San Jose, AZ: Crime Maps and Statistics

 Is San Jose, AZ Safe?

-The A- grade indicates that the rate of crime is lower than that of the average US city.
-San Jose ranks in the 84th percentile for safety, meaning it is safer than 84% of cities but less safe than 16%.
-This analysis applies only to San Jose's official city boundaries.
+The A- overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where San Jose's combined rate is lower than the norm.
+San Jose sits in the 84th percentile, ahead of 84% of cities and behind 16%.
+The grade covers only San Jose's official city boundaries.
 See the table below for nearby cities.

-The crime rate in San Jose is 14.16 per 1,000 residents in the typical year.
-San Jose Residents generally consider the north part of the city to be the safest.
-Your chance of being a victim of crime in San Jose varies by neighborhood - ranging from 1 in 50 in the west neighborhoods to 1 in 91 in the north.
+The overall crime rate in San Jose is 14.16 per 1,000 residents in a typical year.
+Residents generally consider the north part of the city the safest.
+Your chance of being a victim ranges from 1 in 50 in the west neighborhoods to 1 in 91 in the north.

-When looking at total crime counts (rather than per capita rates), the central parts of San Jose, AZ see the most incidents - about 1 per year.
-In contrast, the southeast part of the city has the fewest, with approximately 0 crimes annually.
+Counting total incidents instead of per-capita rates, the central parts of San Jose, AZ report the most crime, about 1 cases per year.
+The southeast part reports the fewest, around 0 per year.

 The Cost of Crime™ in San Jose, AZ

-The total projected cost of crime in San Jose for 2025 is $49,859.
-This translates to approximately $514 per resident and $1,393 per household.
-On average, crime-related costs account for 2.9% of the median household income in San Jose.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in San Jose for 2025 is $49,859, about $514 per resident and $1,393 per household.
+That equals 2.9% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 43.4%